 - Age requirement: 13 years or older.

-- Country requirements: Worldwide (earnings will vary depending on survey and offer availability in your country).
+- Country requirements: Worldwide (earnings will vary greatly depending on survey and offer availability in your country).

-- Device requirements: Works on any operating system with a web browser.
+- Device requirements: Works on any operating system with a web browser, and there's an app for Android phones as well.

 - Other requirements: No VPN/Proxy/Tor when using the site.